 PhD Candidate (Toronto), M.A.
 (Waterloo), B.A.
 (Toronto)

-My coauthored (with Andrew F. Cooper, Bessma Momani and Shannon Majowicz) journal articles appeared in Global Policy, Cambridge Review of International Affairs, India Quarterly, Global Health Governance, Digest of Middle East Studies, Contexto Internacional (in Portuguese), and International Organization Research Journal (in English and Russian).
+My coauthored (with Andrew F. Cooper, Bessma Momani and Shannon Majowicz) journal articles appeared in Global Policy, Cambridge Review of International Affairs, Journal of Current Chinese Affairs, Global Health Governance, India Quarterly, Digest of Middle East Studies, Contexto Internacional (in Portuguese), and International Organization Research Journal (in English and Russian).

-My op-ed articles appeared in The Globe and Mail of Canada, The Diplomat, The Express Tribune of Pakistan, and The Daily Star and bdnews24.com of Bangladesh.
+My op-ed articles appeared in The Globe and Mail, The Diplomat, The Express Tribune, The Daily Star and bdnews24.com.